Team

 Doug Hazel

-Douglas is a graduate student studying Neurobiology at Tufts University.
-As a longtime resident of Boston, he attended Boston University as an undergraduate student, where he obtained a degree in Neuroscience.
-For his master’s thesis, Douglas is working towards understanding the interactions between Alzheimer’s Disease pathologies and glucocorticoid inhibitors.
-Outside of the lab, Douglas enjoys reading, rock climbing and sampling great foods around the city.
+Doug obtained his undergraduate degree in Neuroscience from Boston University and his master’s degree in Neurobiology at Tufts University.
+His master’s thesis focused on understanding the interactions between Alzheimer’s Disease pathologies and glucocorticoid inhibitors.
+Outside of the lab, Doug enjoys reading, rock climbing and sampling great foods around the city.

 Research Assistant